codingMustache/codingMustache/README.md

 ## Joke of the Day

-Slept like a log last night … woke up in the fireplace.
+I went to a book store and asked the saleswoman where the Self Help section was, she said if she told me it would defeat the purpose.

 ## Daily Trivia

-Which company was established on April 1st, 1976 by Steve Jobs, Steve Wozniak and Ronald Wayne?
+Which of the following is a personal computer made by the Japanese company Fujitsu?
- 1. Apple
+ 1. FM-7
- 2. Commodore
+ 2. PC-9801
- 3. Atari
+ 3. Xmillennium
- 4. Microsoft
+ 4. MSX

 <details>
   <summary>Answer</summary>
-  Apple
+  FM-7
 </details>